NW-PaGe/lineage_classifications/README.md

 # Description
-This repo contains scripts that will pull SARS-COV-2 lineages of interest from CDC's repo and transform them.
+This repo contains scripts that will pull SARS-COV-2 lineages of interest from CDC's repo, transform the data for Washington State DOH reporting purposes, and then output the resulting lineage classifications dataset. **The dataset will be produced biweekly and can be found in the data folder.
+See instructions below on how to pull the dataset in R or Python.**

 For more information on how the scripts work, plots, and guides on how to pull data from the repo, please open the github page here:

 https://nw-page.github.io/lineage_classifications/

-## How to read in the classifications dataset:
+## How to read in the lineage classifications dataset:

 In R: